adrianmurage/New-Ubuntu-Setup/README.md

 - **🔒 `security-setup.sh`** - Firewall, security tools, hardening
 - **📦 `apps-setup.sh`** - Essential applications and productivity tools

-Each script will be focused, independent, and include the same revert functionality!
+Each script will be focused, independent, and include the same revert functionality for both operating systems!

 ## 🛠️ Installation Steps

 1. **Open default terminal** (Ctrl+Alt+T)
-2. **Run the installation command** (see above)
+2. **Run the installation command** for your OS (see above)
 3. **Wait for completion** (~1-2 minutes)
 4. **Close terminal and press Ctrl+Alt+T** to open Terminator
 5. **Enjoy your enhanced terminal experience!**